 Earning points for free flights: 3/5

-New customers who apply by April 20 2017 can net 50,000 bonus points for a solid boost to their rewards balance: just spend at least $2,500 on the account within the first 90 days using one or both cards.
+New customers who apply by June 28 2017 can net 60,000 bonus points for a solid boost to their rewards balance: just spend at least $3,000 on eligible purchases within 90 days of card approval using one or both cards.

-However, a restrictive monthly points cap of just 3,750 Qantas Points or 7,500 Altitude Rewards points (equal to 3,750 Velocity points or 3,000 KrisFlyer/Asia Miles) will find you earning no points at all after spending just $3,750 on the Altitude Platinum American Express every month.
+However, a restrictive monthly points cap of just 3,750 Qantas Points or 7,500 Altitude Rewards points (equal to 3,750 Velocity points or 3,000 KrisFlyer/Asia Miles) will find you earning no points at all after spending just $3,750 on the Altitude Platinum American Express or $7,500 on the attached Platinum Visa every month.

 Inclusive travel insurance: 4/5